-- The Board of Directors retains the ultimate responsibility for setting the firm's risk appetite (see above), including the credit risk appetite, and for ensuring the establishment and adherence to sound principles for risk identification, measurement, monitoring and control.
-It is also responsible for approving credits which fall within its authority e.g., credits above the delegated authority of the Board Risk Committee -, delegates' authorities to approve financing facilities at various organizational levels which will be documented and specify clearly the limits and conditions for each level, in the Credit Policy. - Board Risk Committee (BRC) has delegated authority from the Board for setting the firm's risk appetite, including the credit risk appetite, and for ensuring the establishment and adherence to sound principles for risk identification, measurement, monitoring and control.
-It is also responsible for approving credits which fall within its authority e.g., credits above the delegated authority of the Credit Committee.
+- The Board of Directors retains the ultimate responsibility for approving the firm's risk appetite (see above), including the credit risk appetite, and for ensuring the establishment and adherence by management to sound principles for risk identification, measurement, monitoring, and control.
+It is also responsible for approving credits which fall within its authority e.g., credits above the delegated authority of the Board Risk Committee. - Board Risk Committee (BRC) has delegated authority from the Board for reviewing the firm's risk appetite, including the credit risk appetite, and for ensuring the establishment and adherence to sound principles for risk identification, measurement, monitoring, and control.
+It is also responsible for approving credits which fall within its authority e.g., credits above the delegated authority of the Credit Committee. - The Credit Committee is the main credit risk authority after the Board Risk Committee.
+More specifically, it oversees the management of the credit risk structure, reviews, and approves credit applications within its authority and takes decisions on credit issues that are beyond the authorities granted to management.

-- The Credit Committee is the main credit risk authority after the Board Risk Committee.
-More specifically, it oversees the management of the credit risk structure, reviews and approves credit applications within its authority and takes decisions on credit issues that are beyond the authorities granted to management. - The Business Units / Front Offices undertake credit origination and relationship management in London and Paris and are primarily responsible for ensuring that credit risks are thoroughly assessed and present their requests to the relevant decision-making authority.
+• The Business Units / Front Offices undertake credit origination and relationship management in London and Paris and are primarily responsible for ensuring that credit risks are thoroughly assessed and present their requests to the relevant decision-making authority.
 The Risk Management Department (RMD) provides a second independent check prior to the submission of the application to Credit Committee.
 The business units are responsible for monitoring credit risks on a day-to-day basis.